Tell Congress to Save Net NeutralityLearn More About Net Neutrality

 Tell Congress to Save Net Neutrality

-Use the tool below to be connected with your representatives, or simply text "Open Internet" to 52886.
-Learn more details about what's next for net neutrality below.
+Use the tool below to be connected with your members of Congress, or simply text "Open Internet" to 52886.
+Learn more details about the Save the Internet Act below.

 We may have lost the vote at the FCC, but the fight isn’t over yet.
+On March 6, Representative Mike Doyle and Senator Ed Markey introduced the Save the Internet Act to restore the FCC’s Open Internet Order that Chairman Pai repealed.
 Chairman Pai ignored the will of the public, but members of Congress cannot ignore their constituents without electoral consequences.
-Congress can and must act to reinstate the FCC’s authority as the expert agency to enforce true net neutrality than bans blocking, throttling, and paid prioritization.
+Tell Congress to support the Markey/Doyle #SaveTheNet bill using the tool above.

 There is another course of action beyond Congress: Challenging the repeal in court.
 Public Knowledge has already filed a legal challenge against this decision, and we have a long, successful history of standing up for net neutrality rules and enforcement in court.
 We are prepared to make a strong case for overturning the FCC’s Order repealing net neutrality rules.
 As a nonprofit organization, any donation you can provide for our legal fund will help greatly.